cog-imperial/OMLT/README.rst

 OMLT: Optimization and Machine Learning Toolkit
 ===============================================

-OMLT is a Python package for representing machine learning models (such as neural networks) within the Pyomo optimization environment.
-The package provides various formulations for representing machine-learning models (such as full-space, reduced-space, and MILP), as well as an interface to import sequential Keras models.
+OMLT is a Python package for representing machine learning models (neural networks and gradient-boosted trees) within the Pyomo optimization environment.
+The package provides various optimization formulations for machine learning models (such as full-space, reduced-space, and MILP) as well as an interface to import sequential Keras and general ONNX models.

 Examples